JBarnett775/CI-CD-Pipeline-Project/README.md

     push: true
     tags: yourdockerhubusername/flaskapp:latest
 ```

-#### This section uses Docker's official build-push action, this is how Docker images are pushed and built within Github actions
-#### The "context: ." will build the docker image using the current project folder
+#### This part will ensure that the Docker Hub login and Docker push will only occur when code is pushed to main, for pull requests the pipeline will run tests but will not push a Docker image, this follows best practice.
+The reason for this is that if a developer created a pull request that had broker or unfinished code and the github.event_name check was not there then the broken or unfinished code could be deployed.

 ```
 if: github.event_name == 'push'
 ```
-#### This part will ensure that the Docker Hub login and Docker push will only occur when code is pushed to main, for pull requests the pipeline will run tests but will not push a Docker image, this follows best practice.
-The reason for this is that if a developer created a pull request that had broker or unfinished code and the github.event_name check was not there then the broken or unfinished code could be deployed.

 ## - Adding the repository secrets -
 #### Since my workflow will use the Docker username and Docker token from the repository secrets I will need to generate a docker token for this.
 I went to Docker Hub and generated a token, I then went to my Github repository and then created two new secrets, one named "DOCKER_USERNAME" and one named "DOCKER_TOKEN".